yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfcpropertygridproperty-class.md

 ### <a name="remarks"></a>Uwagi

-##  <a name="ondrawbutton"></a>  CMFCPropertyGridProperty::OnDrawButton
+## <a name="cmfcpropertygridpropertyondrawbutton"></a><a name="ondrawbutton"></a>CMFCPropertyGridProperty::OnDrawButton

-Metoda wywoływana przez platformę, by narysować przycisk, który jest zawarty we właściwości.
+Wywoływane przez strukturę, aby narysować przycisk, który jest zawarty we właściwości.

 ```
 virtual void OnDrawButton(